youtube/rcat/README.md

 should be noted that:

 *   RCATs require the correct protocol implementation by the first party.
 *   We assume a mutual distrust between the user and the third party.
-Although we do not require the user to trust the first party, we don't believe this is onerous in most use cases of interest.
-For example, users of an end-to-end encrypted messaging app already rely on the first party to protect their identity as well as privacy sensitive metadata and conversation threads stored at rest on the user's device.
 *   We require that the first party take reasonable steps to prevent access to its service by bots or malicious users known to engage in abuse.
 For example, a first party implementing RCATs must take reasonable steps to